menu

 San Diego is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-San Diego is one of the most well-educated cities in the nation.
-47.60% of adults in San Diego have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of San Diego ranks among the highest in the nation.
+Of the 25-and-older adult population in San Diego, 48.68% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The most common language spoken in San Diego is English.
 Other important languages spoken here include Spanish and Tagalog.